Basics of safety planning:

 Safety planning is very important.
 This guide is intended to help individuals whether you are staying, leaving or have already left an abusive relationship.

-Know the abuser and his/her patterns of behavior
+Know the abuser and their patterns of behavior

 • What are the abuser’s tactics?

-• If s/he escalates, what might that look like?
+• If they escalate, what might that look like?
 What do you anticipate might be the next level of violence?